grafana/mimir/docs/sources/operators-guide/running-production-environment/production-tips/index.md

 #### How to estimate `-querier.query-store-after`

-If not using the defaults, set the `-querier.query-store-after` to a duration that is large enough to give compactor enough time to compact newly uploaded blocks, and queriers and store-gateways to discover and synchronize newly compacted blocks.
+If you are not using the defaults, set the `-querier.query-store-after` to a duration that is large enough to give compactor enough time to compact newly uploaded blocks, and queriers and store-gateways to discover and synchronize newly compacted blocks.

 The following diagram shows all of the timings involved in the estimation.
 This diagram should be used only as a template and you can modify the assumptions based on real measurements in your Mimir cluster.
 The example makes the following assumptions: